-- 1. Didactic program in Nutrition & Dietetics: An academic program in a regionally accredited college or university culminating in at least a bachelor's degree.
-The program is approved by the Accreditation Council for Nutrition and Dietetics (ACEND) to meet the minimum academic requirements for registration eligibility and AND membership. - 2.
+- 1. Didactic program in Nutrition Science & Dietetics: An academic program in a regionally accredited college or university culminating in at least a bachelor's degree.
+The program is approved by the Accreditation Council for Nutrition and Dietetics (ACEND) to meet the minimum academic requirements for registration eligibility and the Academy of Nutrition & Dietetics membership. - 2.
 Dietetic Internship: A formalized post bachelor's degree educational program accredited by the Accreditation Council for Nutrition and Dietetics (ACEND).
 The curriculum of the program is designed to meet the supervised practice experience requirements for registration eligibility and AND membership.
 Some programs include the opportunity to complete graduate course work while enrolled in the program. - 3.
 Coordinated Program: A formalized bachelor's or master's degree program in dietetics accredited by the Accreditation Council for Nutrition and Dietetics (ACEND).
-The curriculum is designed to coordinate academic and supervised practice experiences to meet the requirements for registration eligibility and AND membership. - 4.
-RD Registered Dietitian: A dietitian who has completed the registration eligibility requirements established by the Commission on Dietetic Registration, successfully passed the Registration Examination for Dietitians, and meets continuing education requirements.
+The curriculum is designed to coordinate academic and supervised practice experiences to meet the requirements for registration eligibility and the Academy of Nutrition & Dietetics membership. - 4.
+RD (RDN) Registered Dietitian (Registered Dietitian Nutritionist): A dietitian who has completed the registration eligibility requirements established by the Commission on Dietetic Registration, successfully passed the Registration Examination for Dietitians, and meets continuing education requirements.